Probing BERT's priors with serial reproduction chains: Introduction

 We begin in Section \ref{sec:approach} by introducing the serial reproduction approach and clarifying the problem of re-constructing a joint distribution from a dependency network.
-We then validate that our chains are well-behaved (Section \ref{sec:validation}) and compare the statistics of samples from BERT's prior to the lexical and syntactic statistics of its ground-truth training corpus to identify large-scale distributional deviations (Section \ref{sec:distributional}).
-Finally, in Section \ref{sec:judgments}, we present a large-scale behavioral study eliciting naturalness judgments from human speakers on sentences produced from different methods, and identify features of the generated sentences which most strongly predict human ratings of ``weirdness.''
-We find that the GSN samples closely approximate the ground-truth distribution and are judged to be more natural than other methods, while also revealing areas of improvement.
+We then validate that our chains are well-behaved (Section \ref{sec:validation}) and compare the statistics of samples from BERT's prior to the lexical and syntactic statistics of its ground-truth training corpus to measure distributional similarity (Section \ref{sec:distributional}).
+Finally, in Section \ref{sec:judgments}, we present a large-scale behavioral study eliciting naturalness judgments from human speakers and identify features of the generated sentences which most strongly predict human ratings of ``weirdness'' (see Table \ref{tab:examples}).
+We find that GSN samples closely approximate the ground-truth distribution and are judged to be more natural than other methods, while also revealing areas of improvement that have been difficult to quantify with top-down benchmarks.